Designing a conversational learning experience for complex psychological concepts

 • Confidence selecting and applying a coping skill to their own situation.

-Testing validated the core concept.
-Ease of use was consistently high and the character voice landed, confirmed as appropriate by the psychologist, who asked to be sent the finished tool.
-Two iterations came directly from feedback: voice playback added, and name input rules updated after several users struggled to get started.
+Formative testing with five participants, including a clinical psychologist.
+Ease of use was rated positively across the group, while helpfulness and engagement varied.
+Character voice confirmed appropriate by the psychologist, who asked to be sent the finished tool.
+Two iterations made directly from feedback: voice playback added, name input rules relaxed.

 Future development